zhangchiqing/blog/posts/2018-03-08-symmetric-key-encryption.md

   error, called at ./Crypto/Cipher/AES/Primitive.hs:298:22 in cryptonite-0.24-3fvWA2h8jkgHY8jjamZHms:Crypto.Cipher.AES.Primitive
 ```

-Oops, we got a exception.
+Oops, we got an exception.

 The reason is that the message length was wrong.
-Since AES algorithems will break the message into blocks in order to encrypt it using the secret key, the message length must be a multiple of block size.
+Since AES algorithms will break the message into blocks in order to encrypt it using the secret key, the message length must be a multiple of block size.

 `"this is a secret"` has 16 characters, it worked.
 But `"this is my secret" has 17 characters, which is not a multiple of 16, so didn't work.